collingsandrew/milestone-one-project/README.md

 1. When logged into GitHub, locate and access the [repository.](https://github.com/collingsandrew/milestone-one-project)
 2. Above your files to the right, select the code drop down button and select either HTTPS, SSH or GitHub CLI and then copy the URL below.
-3. Then, in your chosen code editor, change the current working directory to the location you would like the cloned repository.
+3. Then, in your chosen code editor, change the current working directory to the location you would like the cloned repository to be located.
-4. In the terminal, type 'git clone' and paste the URL that you copied earlier and then press enter.
+4. In the terminal, type 'git clone' and paste the URL that you copied earlier, and then press enter.

 ## Testing